 Notes on Taxonomy and NomenclatureTop of page

-Part of the North American genus Orconectes, classified as Orconectes virilis by Hagen, 1870.
-Previous names include: Cambarus virilis, Cambarus debllis, Cambarus wisconsinensis, Cambarus couesi, Faxonius virilis (Hobbs, 1974).
-The species recieved their name from the long white hair like structures that can be found on the copulatory stylets of sexually active males.
-O. virilis are sometimes known as ‘Northern Crayfish’, as they are naturally found at higher latitudes than any other crayfish species.
+Formerly part of the North American genus Orconectes, classified as Orconectes virilis by Hagen, 1870; according to Crandall and De Grave (2017), the accepted name of the species is now Faxonius virilis (Girard, 1852) (many other Orconectes species have also been moved to Faxonius).
+Other previous names include: Cambarus virilis, Cambarus debllis, Cambarus wisconsinensis and Cambarus couesi (Hobbs, 1974).
+The species received its name from the long white hair-like structures that can be found on the copulatory stylets of sexually active males.
+F. virilis are sometimes known as ‘Northern Crayfish’, as they are naturally found at higher latitudes than any other crayfish species.

 DescriptionTop of page